Stand Watie: Indian Territory

-In 1835, Watie, his family, and many other Cherokee emigrated to Indian Territory (present-day Oklahoma).
+In 1835, Watie, his family, and many other Cherokee immigrated to Indian Territory (present-day Oklahoma).
 They joined some Cherokee who had relocated as early as the 1820s and were known as the "Old Settlers".
 Those Cherokee who remained on tribal lands in the East were rounded up and forcibly removed by the U.S. government in 1838.
 Their journey became known as the "Trail of Tears," as 4,000 people died.

 After removal, members of the Cherokee government carried out sentences against Treaty Party men for execution; their giving up tribal lands was a "blood" or capital offense under Cherokee law.
 Stand Watie, his brother Elias Boudinot, their uncle Major Ridge and cousin John Ridge, along with several other Treaty Party men, were all sentenced to death on June 22, 1839; only Stand Watie survived.
-He arranged for his brother Elias' children to be sent for their safety and education to their mother's family in Connecticut; their mother Harriet had died in 1836 before the migration.
+He arranged for his brother Elias's children to be sent for their safety and education to their mother's family in Connecticut; their mother Harriet had died in 1836 before the migration.

 In 1842, Watie encountered James Foreman, whom he recognized as one of his uncle's executioners, and killed him.
 This was part of the post-Removal violence within the tribe, which was close to civil war for years.
 Ross supporters executed Stand's brother Thomas Watie in 1845.

 In the 1850s, Stand Watie was tried in Arkansas for the murder of Foreman; he was acquitted on the grounds of self-defense.
 His nephew E. C. Boudinot, who had returned to the West and become a lawyer, defended him.

 American Civil War

 In 1861, Principal Chief John Ross signed an alliance with the Confederate States to avoid disunity in Indian Territory.
 Within less than a year, Ross and part of the National Council concluded that the agreement had proved disastrous.
 In the summer of 1862, Ross removed the tribal records to Union-held Kansas and then proceeded to Washington, D.C., to meet with President Lincoln.
 After Ross fled to Federal-controlled territory, Watie replaced him as principal chief.
-After Ross' departure, Tom Pegg took over as principal chief of the pro-Union Cherokee.
+After Ross's departure, Tom Pegg took over as principal chief of the pro-Union Cherokee.
 Following Lincoln's Emancipation Proclamation in January 1863, Pegg called a special session of the Cherokee National Council.
 On February 18, 1863, it passed a resolution to emancipate all slaves within the boundaries of the Cherokee Nation.

 After many Cherokee fled north to Kansas or south to Texas for safety, pro-Confederates took advantage of the instability and elected Stand Watie principal chief.
-Ross' supporters refused to recognize the validity of the election.
+Ross's supporters refused to recognize the validity of the election.
 Open warfare broke out between Confederate and Union Cherokee within Indian Territory, the damage heightened by brigands with no allegiance at all.
 After the Civil War ended, both factions sent delegations to Washington.
 Watie pushed for recognition of a separate "Southern Cherokee Nation", but never achieved that.